brittikbasu/brittikbasu.com/content/why-we-stopped-editing-our-podcast.md

 ## Start Simple for lasting Motivation
 Remember MKBHD‘s early videos from when he was a teen?
 They were simple.
 He didn’t have to worry about working with a lot of gear or editing till perfection.
 This allowed him to stay motivated to keep going.
 When you keep going, time makes you better.

 In the future, we’ll definitely have AI tools that do the editing for us.
-Until then, keep enjoying the raw/un-edited episodes, of the [Learning Curve Podcast](https://learningcurve.dev), straight from our hearts, recorded live!
+Until then, keep enjoying the raw/un-edited episodes, of the Learning Curve [[Podcast]], straight from our hearts, recorded live!